Hands On Healing, located in Montgomery, Alabama, offers Neuromuscular Therapy massage sessions.

-Anthony graduated massage school just after Y2K and opened Hands On Healing in 2003.
+Anthony graduated from massage school in January of 2000 and opened Hands On Healing in 2003.
 Upon requests from clients to help them find relief and discover a better place, he started his journey into the world of pain management.

 Jacob attended the Utah School of Massage Therapy, considered one of the best massage schools in the country.
 He graduated as valedictorian of his class and specializes in Postural Analysis and Structural Bodywork.